dxcamps/DLI_RoboWorkshop_1/pre-requisite lab/readme.md

     ```bash
     sudo npm i -g azure-cli
     ```
 ___

 <a name="task3"></a>

 ## Logging into your Azure Subscription via the Azure-CLI

+In this steps, you'll login to your Azure subscription from your workstations command line.
+There are multiple ways to login to the Azure-CLI

+1.

 ___